xeokit/xeokit-xkt-utils/README.md

 * A JavaScript document model that represents an XKT file
 * Parse glTF into the document model
 * Programmatically generate geometry within the document model
+* Define optional metadata within the document model (eg. an IFC element hierarchy)
 * Serialize the document model to an array buffer
 * Save the array buffer as an XKT file

+Then:

+* Load the XKT (with optional metadata) into a xeokit viewer, to view the model in the browser.

 ## JavaScript API